 Grants, Tax Incentives, and Other Funding Opportunities

-National Trust Preservation Fund - Grants from the National Trust Preservation Funds (NTPF) are intended to encourage preservation at the local level by providing seed money for preservation projects.
+Grants from the National Trust Preservation Funds (NTPF) are intended to encourage preservation at the local level by providing seed money for preservation projects.
 These grants help stimulate public discussion, enable local groups to gain the technical expertise needed for particular projects, introduce the public to preservation concepts and techniques, and encourage financial participation by the private sector.
 NTPF competitive matching grants generally start at $2,500 and range up to $5,000.
-Application deadlines are February 1, June 1, and October 1.
+Application deadlines are usually February 1, June 1, and October 1.
 If the first of the month falls on a weekend, applications will be due on the following Monday.
-For a list of eligible activities and more grant information visit the National Trust for Historic Preservation website: http://www.preservationnation.org/resources/find-funding/preservation-funds-guidelines-eligibility.html#.Us2KhvRDt4U
+There are some special funds which have different deadlines.
+These are outlined on the National Trust Preservation Fund site linked above.